balena-io/pinejs/docs/CustomServerCode.md

 This is created by a succesful call to `db.transaction`.

 #### executeSql(sql, bindings[, callback])
-This runs the given SQL statement, with ? bindings replaced by the values in the bindings array and returns a promise.
+This runs the given SQL statement in the context of the transaction it is called on, with ? bindings replaced by the values in the bindings array and returns a promise.
 #### callback
 This has a signature of (err, result)